r-maughan/LVV_Olink/README.md

 * Download the full repo complete with all directories
 * Run the QC and DA scripts within each Cohort's directory to conduct analysis and produce output files
+* The QC script generates the same input data files used by the DA script for analysis

 ## Authors